armory/docs-cdaas/content/en/remote-network-agent/install-helm.md

 tolerations: []
 ```

-* `podEnvironmentVariables`:  [Environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) to add to the Pods
+* `podEnvironmentVariables`:  Environment variables to add to the Pods.
+See [Define Environment Variables for a Container](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).
-* `podLabels`: [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to add to the Pods
+* `podLabels`: Labels to add to the Pods.
+See [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
 * `resources`: Configure Pod requests and limits.
 See [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 * `priorityClassName`: PriorityClass name.
 See [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).
 * `dnsPolicy`: Set the Pod's DNS policy.
 See [Pod's DNS Policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy).